SAN vs. NAS

 Image Source: Link

 A storage area network (SAN) provides users with high-performance, low-latency shared storage.
 A storage area network (SAN) comprises servers and storage connected by a high-speed, low-latency interconnect that permits immediate Fibre Channel connection from the customer to the storage volume for the best performance.
 The SAN may require a different, dedicated Ethernet network between both the server and clients to keep file request traffic separate from other traffic.
-For small files, the delay has generally been unnoticed by users, but in demanding environments like videography, where files are incredibly large, and a delay of more than a few microseconds can disrupt manufacturing such as video editing, the latency of moreover a few microseconds can be a major problem.
+In demanding environments such as videography, where files are notably large, even a delay of a few microseconds can disrupt manufacturing processes like video editing.
+While for small files, users typically don’t notice the delay.

 Getting more performance out from the Fiber Channel network in demanding applications such as video editing or several application servers, a SAN provides a flexible approach to deliver cloud service for many users.
-SAN volumes look like a directly linked hard drive by connecting the users and SAN server and are stored on the Fibre Channel network.
 Fibre Channel storage traffic avoids TCP/IP packetization and delays concerns.

 Data Management and Accessibility: Examining the Data Management and Accessibility Capabilities of SAN and NAS Systems